 Do Google Ads Work for Restaurants?

-Absolutely Google ads work.
-Remember this about Google – whether we’re talking about Google Ads or Google organic searches and SEO for Restaurants, no other marketing tactic provides a constant stream of pre-qualified leads 24 hours a day, 7 days per week like Google.
+Absolutely Google Ads work.
+Remember this about Google – it's the first place people go to find a restaurant near them.
+No other marketing tactic provides access to a constant stream of pre-qualified leads 24 hours a day, 7 days per week like Google.
 The fact that a potential customer must type in a query that is specific to your restaurant means they are a warm, pre-qualified lead.

 What other marketing channels can you advertise in where the customers have self-selected themselves as wanting the food and service from your restaurant?